 By learning from who is currently being retained, you can develop improved customer retention strategies that allow you to work smarter, not harder.

 Most online businesses today have a number of channels for communicating with customers.
-Email, Twitter, Facebook and plain old telephone are the most common but the number of channels are growing all the time.
+Email, Twitter, Facebook and plain old telephone are the most common but the number of channels is growing all the time.

 If you don’t have a community manager who is actively monitoring social media, make sure the responsibility falls under whoever is responsible for Marketing and PR in your company.

 Ensuring that your eCommerce business has an effective omnichannel strategy will go a long way in addressing all customers needs throughout social media.

 Leverage these tools to improve your customer engagement strategies and reach a larger number of fans and existing customers.

 In this episode of Moz’s brilliant Whiteboard Friday video series, Rand Fishkin points out that we are biased towards the products and services to which we are exposed to.

 When it comes to making a choice between different services or products, we usually go with the products and services which we have heard about from friends or stumbled across while browsing the web.